 “These videos are must-viewing for all employees.
 They offer strategies for responding to kids’ needs.
 When family stress is reduced, parents can be more present and focused at work.
 These videos offer employees without children a clearer understanding of the challenges facing parents, creating more supportive colleagues and managers.
 We can all have a positive impact on the children in our lives.”

 Cheryl R. Blanchard, Ph.D.

 “Where did you find these amazing kids who discuss their feelings so well!?
 I see my own kids in the episodes.
 The best part is the concrete advice from doctors.
 Great job organizing the discussion of problem vs. concrete advice in the interviews.”

 Mother of four

-“It’s great to understand that other families experience the same issues we are.
+“It’s great to understand other families experience issues we are.
 My oldest child gets anxious if we forget our masks or leave the house.
-Now I understand that simple conversations and reassurance helps allay this anxiety.
+Now I understand simple conversations helps allay this anxiety.
 The section on the impact to parents was also helpful.
-We need to cut each other, and ourselves, a break.
 We want to maintain pre-Covid output.
-Acknowledging that this can cause stress – and working to relieve this – is a good path forward."
+Acknowledging this causes stress – and working to relieve this – is a good path forward."